afombravo/tnseeker/README.md

   --pv [PV]    Essential Finder pvalue threshold for essentiality
                determination

+  --dut [DUT]  fraction of the minimal amount of 'too small domains' in a gene before the entire gene is deemed
+               uncertain for essentiality inference

   --sl5 [SL5]  5' gene trimming percent for essentiality determination (number
                between 0 and 1)